Abdullah1tani/Weather-Tracker/README.md

 Front-end was built using [Login Modal template](https://mdbootstrap.com/docs/standard/extended/login/), HTML and CSS, it is composed of 3 pages:

 #### __1. Main Page:__ `index.html`
-The first page that the user sees when he start the program.
-This will be the page that he will enter the informations about the desired location that he wish to receive information about it's weather.<br>
+The first page that the user sees when he starts the program.
+This will be the page where he will enter the information about the desired location that he wishes to receive information about its weather.<br>

 <img width="492" alt="main page" src="https://github.com/Abdullah1tani/WeatherProject/assets/98557354/c0610226-9b54-4b2e-b9a8-b3d1b76c8bb9">

 #### __2. Result Page:__ `result.ejs`
-After the user clicks "Search" in the [main page](#1-main-page), the informations about the weather for the specified location by the user will show up.<br>
+After the user clicks "Search" on the [main page](#1-main-page), the information about the weather for the specified location by the user will show up.<br>

 <img width="636" alt="result page" src="https://github.com/Abdullah1tani/WeatherProject/assets/98557354/12b1ccfb-cb0f-4c8b-9448-78dad4c5b02c">